 How the Survival Knife Helped Me Endure the Wild

 Beginners should definitely refrain from doing this, especially if you don’t have a lot of trips under your belt.
 Nevertheless, the experience is really fun.
-Taking on the jungle with a knife made me feel like a survival expert, but this soon came to a grinding halt when I knew that fire was one of my main concerns.
+Taking on the jungle with a knife made me feel like a survival expert.

 Why would I need to take a tent with me if the jungle provides one?
-Nature is one of the great providers and while it might not feel like luxury, the jungle will give you something to sleep on.
-Backpacking in Africa is generally done with a guide and a tent is something you are required to take along, but why not try a night out with a hammock?
+Nature is one of the great providers.
+And while it might not feel like a luxury, the jungle will give you something to sleep on.
+Backpacking in Africa is generally done with a guide.
+A tent is something you are required to take along, but why not try a night out with a hammock?

-The survival knife is extremely helpful in this situation and thanks to the knife; carving into the wood was much easier.
+The survival knife is extremely helpful in this situation.
+Carving into the wood was much easier with my knife.
 Making small notches for tying the hammock was a fundamental part of setting it up.
 By using the knife and a heavy piece of rock, the knife almost glided through the wood on the trees, making secure holding spots for the rope.